EmperorPenguin18/stone-dotfiles/README.md

 Turns your Raspberry Pi into a minimal streaming box.
 Watch videos over a network share all controllable from the couch.

 ### How to use:
-1. Install [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/) to a storage device of at least 8GB.
+1. Install [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/) to a micro SD card of at least 8GB.
 Plug that in to a Raspberry Pi 4 with cooling.
+Plug in a display, keyboard and optionally ethernet.
+If using Wi-Fi, SSID and password can be entered with raspi-config.
-2. Boot up and enter your keyboard and credentials.
+2. Boot up and enter your keyboard layout and credentials.
 3. Run the following commands:
 ```
 sudo apt update